Schultzer/ecto_qlc/README.md

 ## Limitations

 The following are the current limitations.
-Most of these can be implemented others might not even make sense to implement, like placeholders.
+Most of these can be implemented and others might not even make sense to implement, like placeholders.

 * Subqueries are only supported without parent_as since that would require implemetation of a query planner.
 * Combinations are not supported, but could be supported in a similiar way as suqueries.